ellak-monades-aristeias/beescale/README.md

 ##English description of Beescale

 The beekeeper wants to be informed about the weight of his hives, that means about how much honey there is inside the beehive.
-The beescale is set to send an SMS periodically to the beekeper (once a day or more) including the kilograms the temperature and the humidity of the hive.
+The beescale is set to send an SMS periodically to the beekeeper (once a day or more) including the kilograms the temperature and the humidity of the hive.

 So he can :